koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > No, it's definitely a change.
 It temporarily changes some database settings, and we don't know what production impact it could have.
 To me, it's just as risky as a database configuration change.

-This reveals yet another problem, the problem that IT people do not even agree on what a change is and leads to some long discussion on what counts as a _change_ which is later agreed upon as follows:
+This reveals another problem, the problem that they do not even agree on what a change is and leads to some long discussion on what counts as a _change_ which is later agreed upon as follows:

 __A change is any activity that is physical, logical, or virtual to applications, databases, operating systems, networks, or hardware that could impact services being delivered.__

-After 2 hours, they realise they were only able to go over 5 changes, due to all the discussions.
 Given the time for the meeting is up, Bill tells people to fill their index cards as soon as possible and hand them to Patty.

 __Notes__
 - It is expected from a new hire to be fully productive between six to twelve months.
 - The Change Management Tool is not user-friendly.
+  - A light-weight procedure is embraced by people.
 - Terms (such as _change_) do not have agreed on meanings.
-  - It is defined in this chapter.
-- A light-weight procedure is embraced by people.

 ## Chapter 7
-Bill gets a phone call from Stacy.
 There is a potential new board member: Erik and he wants to meet all IT leaders.

-As they meet, they start talking about the current situation the company is in.
-Erik has already met with other members and is aware of some of the details.
+As Bill and Erik meet, they start talking about the current situation the company is in.
 He shares his first impressions with Bill:

 > Your problem right now is that you obviously don't actually know what 'work' is.